| Safe Haskell | None |

 An order-independent fingerprint of a version's artifact integrity: the sorted

-multiset of (resolved algorithm, comparable digest body) pairs across all of the
+multiset of (artifact filename, resolved algorithm, comparable digest body) triples

-version's artifacts.
-Each digest is keyed by the algorithm it asserts
+across all of the version's artifacts.
+Each digest is keyed first by the artifact

 (assertedAlg -- a hex Hash's tag, or